KDE/kaffeine/README.md

 	export VDPAU_DRIVER=va_gl

-Note: you may need to install mesa-vdpau-drivers and/or libvdpau-va-gl packages for vdpaw to work.
+Note: you may need to install mesa-vdpau-drivers and/or libvdpau-va-gl packages for vdpau to work.

 Homepage
 ========